-Field Description Transfer Mode These settings are not disabled but do not apply to a cable or fiber connection.
+Field Description Transfer Mode DSL Mode These settings are not disabled but do not apply to a cable or fiber connection.
 You can ignore these settings.
-DSL Mode Multiplexing Method Unless you changed the physical WAN interface settings so that the modem router must use the Ethernet WAN interface (see Change the Physical WAN VPI Connection Preference on page 185), these settings are not disabled.
-However, these settings do not apply to a cable or fiber connection and you VCI can ignore them.

-Field Description Use VLANID Select the Use VLANID check box and enter the VLAN ID, as indicated by your ISP.
+Multiplexing Method VPI VCI Unless you changed the physical WAN interface settings so that the modem router must use the Ethernet WAN interface (see Change the Physical WAN Connection Preference on page 140), these settings are not disabled.
+However, these settings do not apply to a cable or fiber connection and you can ignore them.
+Use VLANID Select the Use VLANID check box and enter the VLAN ID, as indicated by your ISP.
 A VLAN ID might be required if you subscribe to both Internet service and IPTV service.
 If your ISP did not provide you with a VLAN ID, leave the Use VLANID check box cleared, which is the default setting.
 Priority (0 ~ 7) If your ISP provided you with a VLAN ID and a priority value, enter the priority value, which is a number from 0 to 7.
 You can enter a priority value only in combination with a VLAN ID.
 If your ISP did not provide you with a priority value, leave the default setting (0).
-Bridge Mode This setting is an option that applies to the IPTV interface only.
-For information about configuring bridge mode, see Enable Bridge Mode for IPTV Devices on page 187.
 Encapsulation For a PPP over Ethernet (PPPoE) connection, select PPPoE (PPP over Ethernet) from the menu.
 Note PPP over ATM (PPPoA) is not supported for a cable or fiber connection.
 Login Enter the login name that you use to log in to your Internet service, as indicated by your ISP.
 This login name is often an email address.
 Password Enter the password that you use to log in to your Internet service, as indicated by your ISP.
 Service Name Enter the service name that you use to log in to your Internet service, as indicated by your ISP.
 Often, a service name is not required.
-Connection Mode Always On.
+Connection Mode Select how the Internet connection functions: Always On.
 Once the Internet connection is established, it remains active.
 This is the default setting.
 Dial on Demand.
 When someone attempts to connect to the Internet, the Internet connection is established.
 When the idle time-out period expires, the Internet connection is terminated.
 Manually Connect.
-You must connect to the Internet manually (see View, Renew, or Release the TCP/IP Internet Connection on page 217).
+You must connect to the Internet manually.